lpan/lpan.github.io/about.md

 learning and experimenting new technologies to expand my toolbox.

 I pride myself in being a well-rounded full-stack developer.
-I have a strong background in modern web UI development.
-But I also have professional experience doing back-end work with Rails, PostgreSQL and MongoDB.
+I have a strong background in modern web UI development and I have professional experience doing back-end work with Rails, PostgreSQL and MongoDB.

-I am currently learning Clojure.
+I am currently learning Clojure and exploring the world of distributed systems.

 **TL;DR?** [Download my résumé]({{ site.resume_url }}).